imandra-ai/fix-engine/README.md

 Having a complete formal model of the FIX protocol brings many benefits.
 To name a few:

-- Concensus: With the formal model, the industry has a precise, unambiguous foundation for describing, evaluating and improving the definitions and mechanics of the protocol.
+- Consensus: With the formal model, the industry has a precise, unambiguous foundation for describing, evaluating and improving the definitions and mechanics of the protocol.